lau1944/shark/README.md

 Let say you have a `text` widget, you specify it as json on the server return to the client, the client use shark to receive the text widget and show the UI successfully.

-After a while, you want to change the text widget to a `button`, instead of modify it on the client code and go through all the mobile app store update process, you only need to modify the text widget to a button widget on the server, and the shark client received it, showed the newest UI.
+After a while, you want to change the text widget to a `button`, instead of modify it on the client code and go through all the mobile app store updating process, you only need to modify the text widget to a button widget on the server, and the shark client received it, showed the newest UI.

 ### Project diagram